 AI – Artificial Intelligence.

 Balancing – Ensuring that the selection of characters doesn’t leave any at an unfair advantage over the others.
-More important in tournament games than in single-player games.
+More important in games popular for use in tournaments than in single-player games.

 Beat-Em-Up – A 2D or 3D game in which the player controls a character who runs through levels beating up minor enemies, usually followed by a boss fight.
 Different from fighting games due to the "minor enemies" part.